alanaevora/NewUI/README.md

 # NewUI

-HOW THE FILES INTERACT WITH EACH OTHER
+HOW THE FILES INTERACT WITH EACH OTHER:
 The file app.py is the file that runs
 Template directory = html files (creates the elements of the UI) Static / css directory = the style sheet (changes the layout of the UI) Static / images directory = where the figure images that are created will be stored

-GETTING STARTED
+GETTING STARTED:
 Before running app.py, you will need to install these python packages in your environment:

 from flask import Flask, render_template, request, redirect, make_response